Back to top

 IAAO Logo The Leon County Property Appraiser's Office has been awarded the Certificate of Excellence in Assessment Administration from the International Association of Assessing Officers.

 The CEAA award is in recognition of utilizing best appraisal and assessment practices.
 In 2012, our office became the 11th jurisdiction nationally to earn the certificate since the inception of the program, and the 8th jurisdiction in Florida.
-The office was recertified in 2018.
+The office was recertified in 2018 and 2024.

 We're here to help.